algorandfoundation/docs/docs/get-details/algokit/utils/py/index.md

   - [**ARC-0032 Application Spec client**](capabilities/app-client.md) - Builds on top of the App management and App deployment capabilities to provide a high productivity application client that works with ARC-0032 application spec defined smart contracts (e.g. via Beaker)
   - [**App deployment**](capabilities/app-deploy.md) - Idempotent (safely retryable) deployment of an app, including deploy-time immutability and permanence control and TEAL template substitution
   - [**Algo transfers**](capabilities/transfer.md) - Ability to easily initiate algo transfers between accounts, including dispenser management and idempotent account funding
+  - [**Debugger**](capabilities/debugger.md) - Provides a set of debugging tools that can be used to simulate and trace transactions on the Algorand blockchain.
+These tools and methods are optimized for developers who are building applications on Algorand and need to test and debug their smart contracts via [AVM Debugger extension](link).